 Adult and Higher Education MEd, Higher Education Emphasis

-The Master’s degree with an emphasis in Higher Education has been flexibly designed to include an expanded focus related to college access, equity and affordability, social justice, and workforce preparation, as well as student services and higher education leadership.
-In addition to student services professionals in postsecondary education settings, the revised curriculum also considers K-12 teacher leaders and college and career preparation professionals who aim to transform the college access and workforce preparation culture for K-12 and postsecondary education institutions in order to champion success for ALL students.
+The Master’s degree with an emphasis in Higher Education is flexibly designed to provide a unique academic experience for practitioners who are or aspire to be employed in higher education or K-12 institutions, or private, community or government agencies focused in postsecondary transition opportunities.
+They would perform work related to a variety of career paths, which are provided below.
+The program includes an expanded focus which pertains to college access, equity and affordability, and workforce preparation, which complements the student services and higher education leadership emphases.
+The revised and integrated curriculum considers higher education student services practitioners, as well as K-12 teacher leaders and college and career preparation professionals who aim to transform the college access and workforce preparation culture for K-12 and postsecondary education institutions in order to champion success for all students.

 This degree program follows the policies of The College of Education and the Graduate School relating to academic standards, residency, transfer credit, time limitations, and thesis options (see Graduate Study in the Bulletin).